Here's everything you need to know about Apple Pay in Canada and Australia!

 Which Canadian banks support Apple Pay?

-As of June 1, 2016, Apple Pay has expanded to include support for Visa, MasterCard and Interac.
+As of August 2, 2016, Apple Pay has expanded to include support for Visa, MasterCard and Interac.
 The partners for the service are RBC, CIBC, TD Canada Trust, Scotiabank, BMO, ATB Financial (Alberta), Canadian Tire Financial Services, PC Financial, and Tangerine Bank.

 For customers of the Big Five banks, this means that all credit and debit cards will now work with Apple Pay, since Visa, MasterCard, and Interac comprise nearly 90% of the Canadian credit and debit market in Canada.